aadi-kanwar/au_for_dummies/docs/asob.md

 ## FAQs

 ::: details &nbsp;1.
 How is Alliance University different from other Universities?
 &emsp;&emsp;Our diversity is our strength, bringing together a kaleidoscope of cultures, perspectives, and, yes, food options in the cafeteria.
-It's like the United Nations, but with more group projects and fewer political squabbles.
 :::

 ::: details &nbsp;2.
 How does the student transition towards being a better version after studying the course of BBA/MBA?
-&emsp;&emsp; At Alliance University, our BBA/MBA programs are like a personal makeover but for your brain and soul.
-Picture yourself embarking on a "light project" that illuminates your path to wisdom, guided by our brilliant research assistants who are like the Yodas of the academic world.
-Add to that a series of robust internships where you’ll tackle real-world challenges, kind of like a superhero but with a briefcase instead of a cape.
-By the end of it, you'll not only be a sharp business mind but also a kinder, wiser, and more empathetic human being.
-It’s transformation, Alliance style!
+&emsp;&emsp; At AU, our BBA/MBA programs offer a comprehensive journey of personal growth and professional development.
+Students engage in enlightening projects under the guidance of dedicated research assistants, gaining valuable insights and skills.
+They also participate in rigorous internships, providing hands-on experience in real-world business challenges.
+By graduation, students emerge not only with sharpened business acumen but also enhanced empathy and wisdom.
+Our programs are designed to foster holistic transformation, preparing graduates to excel in their careers and contribute meaningfully to society.
 :::

 :::details &nbsp; 3.
 How is the pre-placement preparation?

 &emsp;&emsp;It's like a boot camp for job hunters!
-From intense mock interviews and specialized aptitude test training to rubbing shoulders with industry experts and snagging corporate mentorship, we've got you covered.
+From intense mock interviews and specialized aptitude test training to rubbing shoulders with industry experts we've got you covered.
 Consider it your crash course in landing that dream job – because at AU, we prepare you to hit the ground running.
 :::

 ::: details &nbsp; 4.
 How is the discipline at AU?